FAQs

 Perpetuals contracts may have a liquidation price, beyond which liquidation may occur.
 If the mark price reaches the liquidation price, the contract may be automatically closed to protect the trader and the exchange from potential losses.
 Liquidation ensures that traders' margin requirements are met and helps maintain the stability of the market.

-Enclave supports the following assets: BTCUSD, ETHUSD, AVAXUSD, SOLUSD, MEMESUSD.
+Enclave supports the following assets: BTCUSD, ETHUSD, AVAXUSD, SOLUSD, XRPUSD, TONUSD, DOGEUSD, LINKUSD, SUIUSD, WIFUSD, ARENAUSD, MEMESUSD, DEFIUSD, PUMPUSD.
 Market listings will be updated periodically.

 Maximum leverage for each market is as follows: